boopathi/boopathi.blog/data/blog/how-to-avoid-logging-sensitive-data-in-graphql.md

 ## Proactive measures

 Acting before we identify a data leak of logging sensitive data is important in our server setup.
-Let's use the power of GraphQL to take these proactive measures.
-In the first section of the post, we discussed GraphQL directives.
-How can we leverage GraphQL directives to prevent sensitive data from ending up in our logs?

 ### Schema modeling